 Plot – In the 1980s the X-Men must defeat an ancient all-powerful mutant, En Sabah Nur, who intends to thrive through bringing destruction to the world – X-Men: Apocalypse

 Released – 2016

 It was never going to be easy for X-Men Apocalypse to come out in the same year as the mixed bag Batman v Superman and the excellent Civil War, however, things were looking up for the series following the surprisingly good Days of Futures Past and with a cast this talented, there were plenty of reasons to look forward to this addition to the series.

-All in all, if you enjoyed the previous movies, you will likely find Apocalypse enjoyable, however, there are some problems that affect the overall quality, namely with the development of secondary characters, the lack of a strong lead and a failure to continue the great work done in previous films with Mystique.
-Still, it was brilliantly performed, the darker tone fits the plot perfectly and Isaac’s is great as Apocalypse.
+All in all, if you enjoyed the previous movies, you will probably find Apocalypse enjoyable, however, there are some problems that affect the overall quality, namely with the development of secondary characters, the lack of a strong lead and a failure to continue the great work done in previous films with Mystique.
+Still, it was brilliantly performed.
+The darker tone fits the plot perfectly, and Isaac’s is great as Apocalypse.